 Recurrent Airway Obstruction (RAO)

 RAO also known as heaves is similar to asthma in humans.
 It occurs when horses inhale allergens like dust, mold, and pollen.
-It results in the inflammation of the respiratory organs and causes periods of airway obstruction, it also causes flared nostrils, nasal discharge, persistent coughing and inability to exercise due to breathing difficulties.
+The obstruction results in the inflammation of the respiratory organs and causes periods of airway obstruction, and also causes flared nostrils, nasal discharge, persistent coughing and inability to exercise due to breathing difficulties.
 It is very common in older horses who spend more time in the stable and may be exposed to accumulated hay dust and mold.

 Inflammatory Airway Disease (IAD)